All Episodes

 Okay, back to wrap this up here with James Rainey of the Los Angeles Times.

-Again, he says a slight problem with Limbaugh's report on the government and your 401k.
+Again, he says, A slight problem with Limbaugh's report on the government and your 401k, Obama and the Democrats, it proposed no such thing.

-They proposal, in fact, emanated from a single economist, one of many experts testifying to a congressional committee to broadcast, and then he writes to President elect has thus far shown as much interest in taking over your 401k as he has in moving the Capitol to Nairobi.
+And then he writes: the president-elect has thus far shown as much interest in taking over your 401k as he has in moving the capital to Nairobi.

 Mr. Rainey, I never said that this was Obama's idea.